scrapinghub/frontera/docs/source/topics/architecture.rst

 The data flow in Crawl Frontier is controlled by the Frontier Manager, all data passes through the manager-middlewares-backend scheme and goes like this:

-1. The frontier is initialized with a list of seed URLs as entry point for the crawl.
+1. The frontier is initialized with a list of seed requests (seed URLs) as entry point for the crawl.
-2. The crawler asks for a list of urls to crawl.
+2. The crawler asks for a list of requests to crawl.
 3. Each url is crawled and the frontier is notified back of the crawl result as well of the extracted links the page contains.
 If anything went wrong during the crawl, the frontier is also informed of it.

 Once all urls have been crawled, steps 2-3 are repeated until crawl of frontier end condition is reached.